pebreo/docker-notes/rancher.md

+# Rancher

+Rancher let's your manager clusters of machines.
+With Rancher, it is easy to monitor and get statitics on each of your machines.

 ### Terminology
 * Environments - e.g. staging, production
 * Hosts - a server (e.g. DigitalOcean droplet or AWS EC2 instance)